snowzach/doods2/README.md

 layout.
 You can fix the issue by downloading this file into your models directory adjacent to your model:
 `https://raw.githubusercontent.com/johnolafenwa/deepstack-trainer/main/models/yolo.py` This should resolve your issue.

-## YOLOv8 - .pt files
+## YOLO - .pt files
-Support for Ultralytics YOLOv8 based models.
+Support for Ultralytics YOLO based models.
 Provide a .pt file as model file in the config.
 Labels are embedded.

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.